py5coding/py5book/integrations/trimesh.md

 Note that Trimesh objects can have additional texture maps for things such as surface normals or metallic roughness.
 Since the default py5 polygon shader cannot make use of these texture maps, py5's [](/reference/sketch_convert_shape) method will not add them to the created `Py5Shape` object.
 One could write additional code to make use of them, however.

-+++
++++ {"editable": true, "slideshow": {"slide_type": ""}}

 ## Using Trimesh Primitives

 Trimesh has a set of [primitive objects](https://trimesh.org/trimesh.primitives.html) such as [Box](https://trimesh.org/trimesh.primitives.html#trimesh.primitives.Box), [Capsule](https://trimesh.org/trimesh.primitives.html#trimesh.primitives.Capsule), [Cylinder](https://trimesh.org/trimesh.primitives.html#trimesh.primitives.Cylinder), and [Sphere](https://trimesh.org/trimesh.primitives.html#trimesh.primitives.Sphere).

 The arrangement of triangles in a Trimesh Sphere is different from the arrangement created by py5's [](/reference/sketch_sphere) method.
+Capsules are kind of like cylinders with two half-spheres on each end.
+These primitives extend the basic shapes you can work with in py5.

 Let's create a simple example showcasing these objects.